-Figure legend: Satisfaction questionnaire of the parents from the HAST.
-1-very low, 2-low, 3-nutural, 4-high, 5-very high.
+Table legend: 1: very low; 2: low; 3: neutral; 4: high; 5: very high.

 Discussion

-As described above in details, we found no differences between in-lab full PSG and HAST in all breathing and oximetry parameters for diagnosis of sleep breathing disorder (SDB).
-It is important to note that the majority of children are referred to sleep laboratories in order to rule out sleep related breathing disorders [10].
-Therefore, a sleep study for children in this medical question should be focused on children breathing and oximetry channels and video (picture and sound) in order to evaluate their sleep related breathing disorders.
-Additional support comes from previous studies that found no differences between HAST and in-lab PSG for evaluating OSA in children: Goodwin et.al., reports no differences in PSG performed within 2 months after HAST in the respiratory parameters [11].
-Jacob et al., performed both an HAST and PSG within 1 week for diagnosis of OSA in children revealed good correlation between the two types of studies [12].
-Alonso-Alvarez and colleagues compared an HAST to simultaneously PSG and no significant differences were observed in total number of apneas or hypopneas between the HAST and the PSG or in-laboratory respiratory polygraphy studies [13].
-These reported studies did not have an online information about the sleep study.
-From our point of view Hast with an on-line supervision and attendance of technician is even more reliable and suitable approach to perform home sleep studies for diagnosis OSA in children.
+This study found no significant differences between data obtained from in-lab full PSG and HAST in all breathing and oximetry parameters for diagnosis of sleep breathing disorder (SBD) in children.
+It is important to note that the majority of children are referred to sleep laboratories in order to rule out sleep-related breathing disorders [10], making it important that evaluations focus on child breathing and oximetry channels and video (picture and sound).
+These results support those from previous studies that found no differences between HAST and in-lab PSG for evaluating OSA in children.
+For example, Goodwin et.al report no differences in PSG performed within two months after HAST in the respiratory parameters [11].
+Jacob et al. performed both a HAST and PSG within one week for diagnosis of OSA in children and revealed good correlation between the two types of studies [12].
+Finally, Alonso-Alvarez and colleagues compared simultaneous HAST to PSG and found no significant differences in total number of apneas or hypopneas between the HAST and the PSG, or in-laboratory respiratory polygraphy studies [13].
+However, these studies did not address the concern raised by the AASM that data validity can be affected by the training of those who set up the home sleep system.
+This study addressed this shortcoming by providing the attendance, supervision, and support of a real time online video technician, yielding reliable data in a setting more conducive to the accurate diagnosis of OSA in children.